 - Access to joint accounts

-This card can be upgraded to a Premium version for unlimited 2% cash back in 3 categories of spending.
+This card can be upgraded to a Extra version ($12 monthly) for unlimited 1.50% cash back in 3 categories of spending, plus other premium perks.

 3. Credit Building: Looking to improve your credit score?
-KOHO’s Credit Building service may be for you.
-For a $7 monthly fee, KOHO reports your progress to a credit bureau, which helps to increase your credit score.
+KOHOโs Credit Building service may be for you.
+For a $5 to $10 monthly fee, KOHO reports your progress to a credit bureau, which helps to increase your credit score.
+This feature is optional.

 You can easily view your credit score in-app and monitor your progress.
 Get more details about KOHO in this review.